 In 2006 Kariega then acquired 500 hectares across the Bushmans river which resulted in the unique River Lodge opening in October 2006.
 At the same time an historic old farmhouse (built in 1908) was restored and The Homestead, a private sole use lodge, joined the portfolio of lodges.

 In early 2007 the opportunity arose to acquire a unique and beautiful 4,000 hectare property adjacent to Kariega, thus taking the reserve to approx. 10,000 hectares.
 Owned by the same Settler family since 1823, it is an integral part of the history of the region.
 The land is truly spectacular and provides a fabulous backdrop to Settlers Drift, Kariega’s 5-star luxury tented lodge, which opened in December 2014.
 Settlers Drift has completed Kariega’s portfolio of five lodges now ranging from 4 to 5-star.

 Kariega’s landscape and topography is arguably the most beautiful of all the Eastern Cape game reserves, resulting in stunning views and vistas.
 Having two major rivers incorporated into the reserve (the Kariega and Bushmans rivers) also adds enormous beauty and value.
 Kariega Game Lodge also enjoys extremely high game carrying capacities which results in their game viewing and birding experience being exceptional.
-The amazing story of rhino poaching survivor, Thandi, and the birth in January of her first calf, Thembi, has captivated the world and has been an inspiration to many.
+The amazing story of rhino poaching survivor, Thandi, and the birth of her four calves has captivated the world and has been an inspiration to many.

 Find out more about our region's amazing ecological history and conservation efforts on our Wildlife History page.